 For critical events such as major upgrades and maintenance windows, SugarCRM sends an email alert to all administrative users with a valid email address configured in the SugarCloud instance.
-SugarCloud customers can specify additional email addresses for alerts so that your Sugar partner, IT team members, sales managers, etc. may stay abreast of key events without occupying an administrative license in your instance.
+SugarCloud customers can specify additional email addresses for these alerts so that any non-admin users (e.g., Sugar partner, IT team members, sales managers) can stay up-to-date on key events without taking up an administrative license in their instance.

-Follow these steps to manage the email addresses that receive critical SugarCloud service notifications:
+Use the following steps to manage the email list of individuals that should receive critical SugarCloud service notifications:

 Please note that SugarCRM requires all SugarCloud customer instances to run on a supported version of Sugar.
 When running a supported version, customers may still be required to upgrade to a more recent version of Sugar to remain in Sugar's cloud environment.
 These upgrade requirements ensure we are able to prevent exposure to known security vulnerabilities and maintain an optimal hosting environment for our customers.